 In 2008 we received an NIMH grant to study CGT (PGDT) in older adults.
 Results published in 2014 again showed that CGT (PGDT) was twice as effective as IPT for complicated grief.

 A third NIMH-funded study tested the efficacy of antidepressant medication at 4 different clinical research sites.
 Results published in 2016 again showed CGT (PGDT) to be very effective while we did not show efficacy of antidepressant medication.
 However, when we used an antidepressant with CGT (PGDT), symptoms of depression improved compared to using a placebo.

 We have conducted assessment research to provide clinicians with clinically useful assessment tools that are valid and reliable.
 These include instruments to diagnose prolonged grief and to characterize typical beliefs, avoidance behaviors and work and social functioning.
-These instruments are available for purchase under Manuals & Tools.
+These instruments are available on this website.